dotnet/android-samples/MultiResolution/README.md

 ---
 name: Xamarin.Android - Multi-Resolution Graphics
-description: This sample demonstrates how to display scalable/stretchable graphics using proper size units such as scale-independent pixels (sp) and...
+description: "Demonstrates how to display scalable/stretchable graphics using proper size units such as scale-independent pixels and..."
 page_type: sample
 languages:
 - csharp